Lipschitz decompositions of domains with bilaterally flat boundaries: Preliminaries

-The boundary measure bounds for our Lipschitz decompositions come from Carleson packing conditions for well-chosen \textit{coronizations} of a Christ-David lattice for $\partial\Omega$.
-Coronizations essentially consist of a partition of $\scD$ into ``good'' cubes $\scG$ and ``bad'' cubes $\scB$ and a further partition of $\scG$ into disjoint \textit{stopping time regions} $\scF = \{S_i\}_i$.
+A coronization consists of a partition of $\scD$ into ``good'' cubes $\scG$ and ``bad'' cubes $\scB$ and a further partition of $\scG$ into disjoint \textit{stopping time regions} $\scF = \{S_i\}_i$.

-\begin{definition}[stopping time regions] We call $S\subseteq \scG \subseteq \scD$ a \textit{stopping time region} if it is \textit{coherent}, i.e. \begin{enumerate} \item[(i)] There exists a ``top cube'' $Q(S)\in S$ such that $R\subseteq Q(S)$ for all $R\in S$, \item[(ii)] If $Q\in S$ and $R\in\scD$ satisfies $Q\subseteq R \subseteq Q(S)$, then $R\in S$, \item[(iii)] If $Q\in S$, then either every child of $Q$ is in $S$, or none of them are. \end{enumerate} \end{definition} \begin{remark} We note that Definition \ref{def:stopping-time-regions} makes sense with any well-ordered collection of subsets of $\R^{d+1}$ in place of $\scD$.
+\begin{definition}[stopping time regions] We call $S\subseteq \scD$ a \textit{stopping time region} if it is \textit{coherent}.
+That is, \begin{enumerate} \item[(i)] There exists a \textit{top cube} $Q(S)\in S$ such that $R\subseteq Q(S)$ for all $R\in S$, \item[(ii)] If $Q\in S$ and $R\in\scD$ satisfies $Q\subseteq R \subseteq Q(S)$, then $R\in S$, \item[(iii)] If $Q\in S$, then either every child of $Q$ is in $S$, or none of them are. \end{enumerate} \end{definition} \begin{remark} We note that Definition \ref{def:stopping-time-regions} makes sense with any partially ordered collection of subsets of $\R^{d+1}$ in place of $\scD$ as long as the notion of \textit{child} is well-defined.
 For instance, we will use the term stopping time region to refer to such collections of Whitney boxes with the partial order defined in Definition \ref{def:whitney-cubes}. \end{remark}

 \begin{definition}[Coronizations (cf. \cite{DS93} Definition 3.13)] We say that a triple $(\scG, \scB, \scF)$ is a \textit{coronization} of $\scD$ if \begin{enumerate}[label=(\roman*)] \item $\scF$ is a collection of disjoint stopping time regions as in Definition \ref{def:stopping-time-regions} with $\scG = \bigcup_{S\in\scF}S$, \item $\scG\cup\scB = \scD$ and $\scG\cap\scB = \varnothing$, \item $\scB$ and $\{Q(S)\}_{S\in\scF}$ satisfy Carleson packing conditions.
 That is, there exist constants $C_1,C_2 > 0$ such that for any $Q\in \scD$